OpenDeveloperCoding/Odc-resume-parser/README.md

 # Resume Parser

-A Simple NodeJs library to parse Resume / CV to JSON.
+A Simple NodeJs library to parse Resume / CV to JSON..

 This library parse through CVs / Resumes in the word (.doc or .docx) / TXT / PDF / CSV format to extract the necessary information in a predefined JSON format.
 If the CVs / Resumes contain any social media profile links then the solution should also parse the public social profile web-pages and organize the data in JSON format (e.g. Linkedin public profile, Github, etc.)